CTU members have contractual rights in the event of a layoff:

 To Apply for a Job at Another School

 Go to the CPS Careers Page and then click “Build Your Teacher Profile.”
-This takes you to a page where you will pick one or more subject areas you are certified to teach.
+This takes you to a page where you will pick one or more subject areas you are certified to teach or apply for.
 Then, fill out the information requested.